 You should always camp in Ladakh at a place where water supply is in the vicinity and ensure that you select a high place from the stream’s level just in case the water level rises due to inclement weather or flash floods.
 Also, make sure you see there are no past signs of flash floods up there.

 Try to choose a place where you will be least hit by the wind.

 4. Ensure that your camp is fastened properly & the weather is clear in the night

-Of course, in case you are in the middle of no man land, there is no other option but to camp only.
-However, if the weather is bad and you are in some village, you can always opt for a home stays just for that night.
+Of course, in case you are in the middle of no-man land, there is no other option but to camp only.
+However, if the weather is bad and you are in some village, you can always opt for homestays just for that night.
 Better be safe than sorry.
-The place will always be there and camping is to enjoy the nature not to face nightmares 🙂 🙂 …
+The place will always be there, and camping is to enjoy nature not to face nightmares 🙂 🙂 …

-5. In case of camp fire, DO ENSURE you put it OFF completely with no ambers left
+5. In case of a campfire, DO ENSURE you put it OFF completely with no ambers left

-6. Acclimatisation again is a key factor, stay warm and well hydrated
+6. Acclimatization again is a key factor, stay warm and well hydrated

 If you do not feel well and are not acclimatized well, camping in the middle of nowhere may end up having you in deep trouble.
 So, please ensure proper acclimatization and well being before camping.

 Manali Leh Highway is a perfect example, where camping can be done anywhere on Manali Leh Highway but you must be preferably at an altitude where AMS does not hit you.
-There is no issue up to Darcha and you can camp anywhere but beyond Darcha the whole highway runs at an average altitude of 14000 Feet almost until you descend down to Rumtse from Taglang La.
+There is no issue up to Darcha, and you can camp anywhere, but beyond Darcha the whole highway runs at an average altitude of 14000 Feet almost until you descend to Rumtse from Taglang La.